pws-pm/wireshark-aoip-dashboard/README.md

 - Display statistics for multicast audio and other protocol packet inter-arrival times.

 ## Online Demo
 For a quick tryout of this application without needing to set up your local environment, visit the online version hosted at https://wireshark-aoip-dashboard.streamlit.app/.
-Note that the performance might be limited compared to the local version.
+Note that the features and performance might be limited compared to the local version.
+PTP v2 is not supported in the online version.

 ## Installation